dave9123/screenshotwebsite/README.md

 # ScreenshotWebsite
-I made this to screenshot online betting sites to automate reporting to the government.
+A tool to screenshot websites automatically that has a queue system.

 # Setup
 <ol type="1">